Estimating Causal Moderation Effects with Randomized Treatments and Non-Randomized Moderators: Applications

 Figures \ref{fig:convest} and \ref{fig:parest} present the results, pooled and across countries, with moderation effect point estimates and 95\% confidence intervals estimated using the conventional approaches and parallel estimation framework respectively.

-The results from the conventional estimators, shown in Figure \ref{fig:convest}, suggest relatively robust moderation.
-The first estimator is the difference in subset effects.
-The two subsets are high-nationalism respondents and low-nationalism respondents, and each subset effect is the simple difference between the probability of accepting an asylum seeker in the treatment condition (i.e. given a Muslim asylum seeker) and the probability of accepting an asylum seeker in the control condition (i.e. given a Christian asylum seeker).
-The differences in subset effects highlight heterogeneity of voters' preferences regarding the religion of asylum seekers: the preference for Christian asylum seekers over Muslim asylum seekers is stronger among high-nationalism respondents than low-nationalism respondents in all countries, a statistically significant finding at $\alpha = 0.05$ in ten out of the fifteen countries included in the survey.\footnote{Standard errors are clustered by respondent, since each respondent evaluated multiple pairs of profiles.} Substantively, the magnitude of that heterogeneity varies by country.
-For instance, in Austria, the difference in subset effects is about $-0.1$, meaning that the negative gap in the probability of accepting a Muslim asylum seeker relative to a Christian asylum seeker grows by 10 additional percentage points when moving from the low-nationalism segment of Austrian voters to the high-nationalism segment.
+The results from the conventional estimators, shown in Figure \ref{fig:convest}, highlight strong heterogeneity of voters' preferences regarding the religion of asylum seekers: the lower probability of accepting a Muslim asylum seeker relative to a Christian asylum seeker is more pronounced among high-nationalism respondents than low-nationalism respondents in all countries, a statistically significant finding at $\alpha = 0.05$ in ten out of the fifteen countries included in the survey.
+Substantively, the magnitude of that heterogeneity varies by country.
+For instance, in Austria, the difference in subset effects is about $-0.1$, meaning that the negative gap in the probability of accepting a Muslim asylum seeker relative to a Christian asylum seeker grows by 10 additional percentage points when moving from the low-nationalism segment of voters to the high-nationalism segment.

-The second estimator whose results are presented in Figure \ref{fig:convest} is the controlled interaction regression estimator, which is the estimate of the interaction effect between the treatment and moderator in a regression of the outcome on the treatment, moderator, treatment-moderator interaction, and control variables.
-While a number of the control variables are correlated with nationalism (as should be expected), and while we should also expect a number of these control variables to bear upon voters' biases toward asylum seekers, the figure shows that the inclusion of controls in the interaction regression has virtually no effect on the moderation effect estimates, compared to the simple difference in subset effects.
-This may seem surprising, unless one takes into account the identification result and corresponding estimation strategies presented in this study, and considers that the interaction regression does not include interactions between the treatment and controls.